varunsrini7/100-days-of-code/log.md

 **Today's Progress**: Started DeepLearning.ai course, finished week 1 and a slight bit of week 2

 **Thoughts:** Course has good theory, recommended by a senior, so doing the course properly.

+### Day 20 : April 10, 2022

+**Today's Progress**: Started R programming course, and also started a project on data analysis.

+**Thoughts:** R course I started and also started to learn how to approach data analysis projects.